-Dane Court, as an ‘outstanding’ grammar school, is heavily over-subscribed in all year groups and holds waiting lists.
-The school also requires prospective students to have passed an admissions test.
+Dane Court, as an ‘outstanding’ grammar school, is over-subscribed in most year groups and has a waiting list.
+The school requires prospective students to have passed an admissions test.
 Please read the following advice carefully before making an application to the school via the local education authority.

 The latest admissions information for Dane Court

 For information on the admissions process including the changes this year please see the Kent County Council website.

 Year 6 Entry into Year 7 in September 2022

 Congratulations to all those students who passed the Kent Test.
 If you would like to come to Dane Court, please put it down as your preferred choice on your Secondary Common Application Form to be submitted by 1 November 2021.
 You will receive your offer letter from Kent County Council on 1 March 2022 and if you are successful in gaining a place letters will be sent out by the school around 4 March 2022.
 If your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the Waiting List Request by 15 March 2022.
 If there are any places available these will be allocated to children on the waiting list from 26 April 2022 onwards.
 If a place does not become available your case can go to appeal if you submit an appeal form, together with any supporting documentation, directly to the school.
 The deadline for lodging appeals is Monday 28 March 2022.